lhervier/dom-spring/README.md

 The "com.github.lhervier.spring.sample" plugin is a good starting point.
 You can create your own easily.
 Simply add a dependency on the "com.github.lhervier.spring" plugin.

-Then, create your Spring config classes using the @Configuration annotation, add you Spring beans using the @Bean annotation and your Spring controllers with @Controller
+Then, create your Spring config classes using the @Configuration annotation, add you Spring beans using the @Bean annotation and your Spring controllers with @Controller.
 You can @Autowire your beans to private properties as usual and map requests using @RequestMapping.
 See sample plugin for example.

 Then, you will have to create a new servlet class that extends the "com.github.lhervier.spring.servlet.OsgiDispatchServlet" provided by the main plugin.
-For class loading reasons, this call must be you main servlet, even if it's empty.
+For class loading reasons, this main servlet have to be declared into YOUR plugin, even if it's empty.

 Deploy your servlet to Domino : For more details, see this web site : https://www.openntf.org/main.nsf/project.xsp?r=project/Servlet%20Sample).